Healthy Families, Healthy Communities (HFHC) is a program for newcomer families supported by Citizenship and Immigration Canada.

 How does it work?

-Canadians and long-standing immigrants from the Iranian, Afghan, Somali and Tamil communities are trained to become peer leaders and community facilitators.
+Canadians and long-standing immigrants from the the Iranian, Afghan, Somali, Arabic and Nigerian communities are trained to become peer leaders and community facilitators.
 Peer leaders and facilitators create a welcoming environment within their communities for newcomer parents, women, seniors and youth and help them understand how to integrate their cultural practices, behaviours and expectations into a Canadian context.

 HFHC program provides workshops and peer-support groups which offer newcomers the opportunity to connect with people who speak their language and understand their culture, support each other, identify issues they feel are of concern, share stories, practise speaking English, discuss strategies for solving problems and reflect on their experience.